poeml/mirrorbrain/scanner/README.txt

   - implement an rsync log parser.
     This gives fastest updates for push mirrors, when triggered after rsync.

-  - http head request to check files > 2 GB
+DONE  - http head request to check files > 2 GB

   - find http 403 error from darix/deckel.